Video Link: https://vimeo.com/293252089

 Low-T Blood Test

-It’s important that this test be taken while you are free from illness and any medication that is not taken for a chronic condition, because these issues can temporarily suppress Testosterone.
+It's important that this test is taken while you are free from illness and any medication that is not taken for a chronic condition because these issues can temporarily suppress Testosterone.

 What Is Considered Normal When It Comes to Low-T?